David Toop at White Cube (photo: Fabio Lugaro)

 Cover of David Toops album Pink Noir from 1996.

 Even when talking to Mr. Toop today, you can hear some excitement in his voice when he mentions the name and the performance. «In 1966 I heard AMM improvising and it was pretty radical in the context of a rock concert».
-It coincides with a time where his own creative endeavours ventured into new territory too. «I was playing in this band – it wasn’t a very good band, we never played live.
+It coincides with a time where his own creative endeavors ventured into new territory too. «I was playing in this band – it wasn’t a very good band, we never played live.
 We rehearsed a few times and I remember one rehearsal we were playing a Bo Diddley tune called ‹I’m a road runner› and I was playing with a bottleneck, which just started to wander over the strings.
 The rest of the band were horrified and shocked and I was really surprised.
 I thought; ‹ah this is where I can go with this amplified sound› and that sticks in my mind as a moment of revelation».
 That moment of revelation in the experimental aspects of music is what Mr. Toop has pursued for his entire career since, favouring the road less travelled through improvisation and new sonic palettes that have incorporated bold adventures in electronic music since the seventies.

 The experience, the attitude and the nature of David Toop’s music all created something unique across four decades and in 2016 it’s more monumental than ever as he releases his first album in a decade called Entities Inertias Faint Beings.
 There’s something ominous about the record, as hollow pounding percussion and dissonant sonic echoes of some digital arthropod vie for your attention.
 In this sonic ecosystem Mr. Toop has created a new world, and I find it quite surprising, when early during our conversation, he mentions that he doesn’t «listen to music anymore».
-For an artist whose whole career is clearly is evidently built on the practise of listening and whose music encourages such an intense listening experience it comes as quite a revelation. «When I was younger, I was hungry for music, listening to every type of music, trying to understand it and being profoundly affected by it.
+For an artist whose whole career is clearly is evidently built on the practice of listening and whose music encourages such an intense listening experience it comes as quite a revelation. «When I was younger, I was hungry for music, listening to every type of music, trying to understand it and being profoundly affected by it.
 You get to a point where things become very familiar.
 I would say, and I’d like to be proved wrong, that it would be very hard to surprise me now.» I recall Brian Eno through these words in a sort of indirect manner, and a quote comes to mind of that ambient artist and creating music that is as ignorable as it is interesting and I wonder if Mr. Toop conjures this quote when he thinks of music that doesn’t surprise him anymore and where he thinks his music fits into that spectrum. «It’s a very contentious quote», remarks the man that has spoken to Mr. Eno about this quote on more than one occasion I imagine. «He talked about ambient music being ignorable, but people listened to it.
 Any music can be ignorable.
 God knows we are surrounded by music.
 I go to Heathrow airport and it’s just drowning in music, and to stay sane you have to ignore it».
 But for Mr. Toop the music on Entities Inertias Faint Beings is «going to be fairly pointless if you don’t listen to it».

 We almost didn’t get the opportunity to hear it at all.
 David Toop had for all intense and purposes taken a permanent hiatus from the recorded format, and for some time his unreleased recorded works had just been gathering digital dust on a hard drive somewhere. «I was struggling with the idea of why would you release music.
 Ever since the whole CD thing collapsed, it seemed a kind of retrogressive step to put together this old fashioned entity called a LP».
 Sitting on all this music isn’t favourable either and the artist was constantly turning over this issue in his mind. «My connection with music was becoming very tenuous.
 I was making a lot of music, but nobody was hearing any of it».
 Enter the saintly Lawrence English from Room 40, who during a conversation in a car in Australia convinced Mr. Toop otherwise. «He said, ‹it never goes away, that need to publish.› I find it hard to convince myself, but when someone puts forward a good case like that I think yeah, they’re right».
 It’s thanks to this auspicious moment and Mr. English’ involvement that we have Entities Inertias Faint Beings on Room 40 today.
 David Toop coming to terms with the recorded album format in the 21st century, isn’t the only premise for it’s existence and a host of other extenuating circumstances exist around the origin of this record, which impart a lot of depth and «a lot of personal meaning» to the final product.